 The council has a duty to manage its resources in a proper, economic, efficient, and effective manner to achieve its objectives.
 It applies internal controls to manage risks to an acceptable level as it is not possible to remove risks to achieving these objectives completely.
 Internal Audit can only provide reasonable and not complete assurance of effectiveness.
-The work completed as part of the Internal Audit & Counter Fraud Plan for 2021-22 is summarised in this report, assessing the effectiveness of managing the risks identified by the council, and forms the basis of evidence for my overall opinion.
+The work completed as part of the Internal Audit Plans for 2022-23 is summarised in this report, assessing the effectiveness of managing the risks identified by the council, and forms the basis of evidence for my overall opinion.

-In addition to planned assurance reviews, the monitoring of progress to implement agreed actions identified in earlier reviews have also been considered.
 While not all risks have been examined within our work programme, I am satisfied that those not directly examined have a sufficient assurance approach in place to provide reasonable assurance of effective management.

-While it has been identified that the authority has mainly established adequate internal controls within the areas subject to review since my last opinion was issued in June 2021, there are areas where compliance with existing controls should be enhanced or strengthened or where additional controls should be introduced to reduce the council's exposure to risk.
+While it has been identified that the authority has mainly established adequate internal controls within the areas subject to review since my last opinion was issued in June 2022, there are areas where compliance with existing controls should be enhanced or strengthened or where additional controls should be introduced to reduce the council's exposure to risk.
 Where such findings have been identified, actions have been agreed by management to improve the controls within the systems and processes they operate.
 Management have accepted responsibility for the implementation of these actions and follow up arrangements are in place to ensure that appropriate action is taken.